 So many puppies!
 Looking at my calendar, I count 13 puppies currently enrolled in puppy behavior training with me and I have another 3 that I need to schedule in.
 I typically have 3 – 5 puppies enrolled at a time on any given month, but this year I’m hitting a new record.
-That’s what led me to this week’s topic about clicker training for puppies.
+That’s what led me to this week’s topic about puppy clicker training.

 What is a Dog Clicker?

 It’s simple; it fits in your hand much like a remote would, but it’s generally around 2 inches long 1 1/2 inches wide with one button that makes a clicking noise when you press it.
 That’s it.